What is Conray and how is it used?

-CT Scanning Of The Body1
+CT Scanning of the Body1

-In non-neural tissues (during CT of the body), Conray diffuses rapidly from the vascular to the extravascular space.
+In non-neural tissues (during CT of the body), Conray diffuses rapidly from the vascular to the extra-vascular space.
 Increase in x-ray absorption is related to blood flow, concentration of the contrast medium and extraction of the contrast medium by interstitial tissue, since no barrier exists; contrast enhancement is thus due to the relative differences in extra-vascular diffusion between normal and abnormal tissue, a situation quite different than that in the brain.

 The pharmacokinetics of Conray in normal and abnormal tissues has been shown to be variable.